 Data visualization involves presenting the entire data in a visual format.
 Like descriptive statistics, visualizing your data helps you see what it is telling more easily.
 Some simple and effective data visualization methods are bar graphs and pie charts.
 You can do this through Microsoft Excel by clicking on “Insert” and then selecting “Chart” from the menu that comes.

 If you’re looking for a more intuitive option, SurveySparrow‘s auto-generated, shareable reports let you quickly arrange the data as word clouds or bar charts.
 Its data dashboard also helps you effortlessly visualize the data as different widgets.
 Depending on the data type, you can take your pick from word clouds, trend charts, donut diagrams, bar charts, and more.

 Want to try out our features?
-Claim your FREE trial below.
+Create your FREE account below.

 14-Day Free Trial • No Credit Card Required • No Strings Attached

 Step 3: Statistical Analysis